Vladabdf/kh2QuadratumCM-UHD/readme.md

+# Currently WIP - Please do not report anything that is broken.

+---

-# Replaces KH1 Command Menu
+## Replaces KH1 Command Menu

-## This is the UHD version (1440p and above)
+> ### This is the UHD version (1440p and above)

-### This means it will look extremely sharp, possibly jagged if you use it on resolutions lower than 1440p.
+> > ### This means it will look extremely sharp, possibly jagged if you use it on resolutions lower than 1440p.

 ---